 Enter the email address associated with your account, and we'll email you a link to reset your password.

-The home loan rate is an important consideration when comparing home loans and can make a significant difference in the total cost of the loan.
+The mortgage rate is an important consideration when comparing home loans and can make a significant difference in the total cost of the loan.
 However, there are a number of other factors you may also want to consider.
 These factors include:

 The home loan comparison rate is designed to give borrowers a more accurate indication of the true cost of a loan and incorporates factors including the interest rate as well as fees and charges.
 When you compare home loans with Canstar, you can easily view the advertised interest rate and comparison rate, as well as fees and features attached to each product.
 The product’s Star Rating is also displayed to help you find a home loan that has been deemed to offer outstanding value by Canstar Research.